capt-farvez/ai-chat-log-summarizer-script/README.md

 - Count the total number of messages, user messages, and AI messages.
 - Extract the top 5 most frequently used keywords, excluding common stopwords.
 - Automatically determines the main topics of the conversation.
+- Handles multiple chat logs from a directory.
+- Generates a summary report for each chat log.

 ## Requirements
 - Python 3